agoodloe/LDunnDistributedTM/ContinuousConsistency.md

 - In a group messaing application, Alice posts a message and Bob replies.
 On Charlie's device, Bob's reply appears before Alice's original message.
-- Alice sees a deposit for $100 made to her bank account and decides to withdraw $50.
-When she refreshes the page, the deposit is gone and her account is overdrawn.
-A little while later, she refreshes the page and the deposit reappears.
+- Alice sees a deposit for $100 made to her bank account and, because of this, decides to withdraw $50.
+When she refreshes the page, the deposit is gone and her account is overdrawn by $50$.
+A little while later, she refreshes the page and the deposit reappears, but a penalty has been assessed for overdrawing her account.

-In these scenarios, a system seems to have a split mind about whether an event occurred and in what order.
-Both of these scenarios already violate atomic and sequential consistency, as both of those models enforce a system-wide total order of events.
-They are also ruled out by causally consistent systems.
-Causal consistency only enforces a total order on events that are \emph{causally related}.
-Here, causal relationships are estimated very conservatively: two events are potentially causally if there is some way that the outcome of one could have influenced another.
+In these scenarios, one agent takes an action *in response to* an event, but other processes observe these causally-related events taking place in the opposite order.
+In the first example, Charlie is able to observe a response to a message he does not see, which does not make sense to him.
+In the second example, Alice's observation at one instance causes her to take an action, but at a later point the cause for her actions appears to have occurred after her response to it.
+Both of these scenarios already violate atomic and sequential consistency because those models enforce a system-wide total order of events.
+Happily, they are also ruled out by causally consistent systems.
+The advantage of the causal consistency model is that it rules out this behavior without sacrificing system availability, as shown below.

+Causal consistency enforces a global total order on events that are
+\emph{causally related}.
+Here, causal relationships are estimated very
+conservatively: two events are potentially causally if there is some way that the outcome of one could have influenced another.

 \begin{figure}
   \center